rhencke/cherow/README.md

 **WORK IN PROGRESS**

 Cherow is a very fast and unbeatable, standard-compliant ECMAScript parser written in ECMAScript.

+It's close to 100% ECMAScript spec compatible.

 **Note!** The source exist in the "dev" branch